Black Ingvars

 Black Ingvars is a Swedish humorist heavy metal group.
 Black Ingvars is famous for cover versions of songs from other musical styles, like pop, children's song (including "Sjörövar Fabbe" and "Här kommer Pippi Långstrump"), dansband music, Christmas songs and gospel.
 They finished fifth in the Swedish Melodifestivalen 1998 with the song "Cherie".

 Bassist Henrik Ohlin died in May 2021.

+Singer and guitarist Anders Möller died in January 2026.